drajaram614/drajaram614/README.md

 Welcome to my GitHub!
 I'm **Daniel Rajaram**, a tech enthusiast and dedicated graduate student pursuing a Master's in Cybersecurity at New York University.
 With a solid foundation in IT and cybersecurity, my journey began at the New Jersey Institute of Technology, where I graduated with honors in IT and CS.
 I’m deeply committed to continuous learning and making impactful contributions in the ever-evolving world of cybersecurity.

+Take a look at [**My Personal Website**](https://personal-website-6cz.pages.dev/), to see more on my professional journey, presentations, projects, certs, skills and more!

 ## 🌐 Professional Experience 🌐

 ### 🔍 Legend Biotech - Data Governance Intern